sedol1339/files/abstracts.md

     - Under some assumptions, infinitely deep ResNets converge to SDEs (diffusion processes)
     - They do not suffer from the above property

-Qiao, S., Wang, H., Liu, C., Shen, W., & Yuille, A. (2019).
+#training Qiao, S., Wang, H., Liu, C., Shen, W., & Yuille, A. (2019).
 Micro-Batch Training with Batch-Channel Normalization and Weight Standardization. arXiv, 1903.10520.
 Retrieved from https://arxiv.org/abs/1903.10520v2

     - We propose Weight Standardization (WS) and Batch-Channel Normalization (BCN)
     - This bring two success factors of BatchNorm into micro-batch training: